12 Best Banks in Michigan for 2024

 When it comes to checking accounts, CCU adheres to a simple yet effective banking policy: no monthly maintenance fees and no obligatory minimum deposit to open an account.

-As for interest rates, clients have the opportunity to earn up to a 4.50% yield on CDs.
+As for interest rates, clients have the opportunity to earn up high yields on CDs.
 Moreover, CCU debit cardholders can enjoy exclusive discounts on purchases, adding to the advantages of banking with Consumers Credit Union.

 Additionally, the credit union facilitates home and auto loans with attractive rates, assisting in making large purchases affordable.